sayansisodiya/ValoRoster-Slack-Bot/README.md

 ValoRoster is pretty basic; it uses Slack (slash commands and incoming webhook), Postman (webhooks and collections), the [PandaScore REST API for Valorant](https://developers.pandascore.co/doc/index_valorant.htm), and some JavaScript.

-If you want to read about my development process for ValoRoster, here's a shameless plug for a [blog I wrote](https://blog.postman.com/building-a-bot-for-busy-gamers/) on Postman's website :).
+If you want to read about my development process for ValoRoster, here's a shameless plug for a [blog I wrote](https://blog.postman.com/building-a-bot-for-busy-gamers/) about ValoRoster on Postman's website :).

 ### Using ValoRoster